AJ Bell review

 AJ Bell general investment account

-AJ Bell’s general investment account gives you access to all the same investments as its ISAs, without the ISA wrapping.
-This means that there aren’t limits to how much you can invest in and you can make withdrawals whenever you want.
+This is referred to on the platform as AJ Bell’s “dealing account” but operates in the same way you’d expect from a general investment account (GIA).
+It gives you access to all the same investments as the other accounts, but without the tax-efficiency.
+This means there aren’t limits to how much you can invest, and you can withdraw whenever you want, but you may have to pay tax on your gains.

 Features of AJ Bell’s dealing account include:

-- A wide choice of investments, including shares, funds and investment trusts
+- A wide choice of investments, including shares, funds, investment trusts, and managed funds

 - Overseas share trading in 24 international markets